 Now take your plunger and start the plunging process on your bathtub drain.
 However, it’s important that you allow yourself enough time and don’t give up early as the process is very tasking.

-The litmus test for the success in the plunging process will be when the standing water complexly and quickly drains away from the bathtub.
+The litmus test for success in the plunging process will be when the standing water complexly and quickly drains away from the bathtub.
 When this is fully done, you’ll need to flush the bathtub using some hot water.
 However, if you’re unsuccessful in draining the water, then try using a drain snake.
 Finally, check how drain cleaners work if you’ll consider this option.

 Dangers of standing water in your bathtub